sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

   Yan, one of the main summit organizers gave the keynote presentation to conclude the summit.
-His talk was about the future of Matrix, and he "communicated with a user in the future" via Matrix who told him all of the great things that would happen in the Matrix ecosystem.
+His talk was about the future of Matrix, and he communicated with a "friend from the future" via Matrix.
+This friend sent him notes about what future would bring in the Matrix ecosystem.
 The conclusion of the talk was an admonition to go build the future we want to see!

-There were other talks that I attended that were very good including one by Hato about Matrix-backed collaboration widgets that they have written for for public-sector clients and Kim's presentation about the Matrix Reminder Bot and his workflow with it.
+There were other talks that I attended that were very good including one by Hato about Matrix-backed collaboration widgets that his company has written for public-sector clients and Kim's presentation about the Matrix Reminder Bot and his workflow with it.
 Additionally, there were many other talks and workshops that I wasn't able to attend.